 The Science of Rainbows - Introduction

-These pages use JavaScript for light/dark mode buttons and to keep page navigation on the side consistent for all pages.
+These pages use JavaScript for light/dark mode buttons and to keep the page navigation consistent for all pages.

 visable spectrum diagram.
 Indigo starts at approx. 375 nanometers, going through the colors of a rainbow before ending in red at 700 nanometers